cloudutsukpilot/sakharams.github.io/_posts/certification/2024-06-05-az-500-azure-security-engineer-associate.md

 27. You have an Azure subscription that contains the following resources:
-Two virtual networks
+<br> Two virtual networks
-VNet1: Contains two subnets
+<br> VNet1: Contains two subnets
-VNet2: Contains three subnets
+<br> VNet2: Contains three subnets
-Virtual machines: Connected to all the subnets on VNet1 and VNet2 A storage account named storage1
+<br> Virtual machines: Connected to all the subnets on VNet1 and VNet2
+<br> A storage account named storage1
-You need to identify the minimal number of service endpoints that are required to meet the following requirements:
+<br> You need to identify the minimal number of service endpoints that are required to meet the following requirements:
 <br> Virtual machines that are connected to the subnets of VNet1 must be able to access storage1 over the Azure backbone.
 <br> Virtual machines that are connected to the subnets of VNet2 must be able to access Microsoft Entra tenant over the Azure backbone.
 <br> How many service endpoints should you recommend?